AmadeusITGroup/cpubench1A/Readme.md

 - JSON messages parsing and encoding
 - building/using some btree data structures
 - a Monte-Carlo simulation calculating the availability of a NoSQL cluster
-- a 8 queens chess problem solver
+- a 8 queens chess problem solver exercizing bit manipulation
 - sequential buffer building with scattered memory access patterns
 - small image composition and jpeg encoding
-- basic cryptography exercising 3DES/CTR algorithms
+- basic cryptography exercising (obsolete, but not hardware accelerated) 3DES/CTR algorithms
 - solving Dijkstra's pearls problem
+- top-k route exploring in small graphs

 These algorithms are not specifically representative of a given Amadeus application or functional transaction.
 Compression/decompression, encoding/decoding, crypto, data structures management, sorting small datasets, buffer building from scattered memory accesses are typical of back-end software though.
 We do not really care about the absolute throughput of each individual algorithm, but rather about the transactional throughput, each transaction being a sequence involving all the algorithms, each of them run on a small working set.